aneekroy/ActiveLearning/docs/WALKTHROUGH.md

 pip install -r active-ic-llm/requirements.txt
 ```

-Optional features such as the `unsloth` library can be installed if you plan on using the `--use_unsloth` flag during training.

 ## 3. Download and prepare datasets

 Run the preprocessing scripts to fetch and standardise datasets: